Ada-Developers-Academy/core-unit-1/functions-continued/variable-scope.md

 We will apply our knowledge about variable scope to help us solve future programming problems.

-### It's Extremely Helpful That Local Variables "Leave"

-Recall: Inside of functions, what happens to every local variable after a function finishes (returns or exits)?
-After a function finishes, every local variable "gets released," or becomes unusuable.
-The local variable only "comes back" if we call the function again, when it will be re-initialized with a new value and a new place in memory.

-When we want to reliably call a function multiple times, knowing that local variables "leave" after each function call, and "restart" in each function call, creates more reliable code.

 In this example, follow these steps in order:

 1. Read the code and comments.
 Trace the values of the local variable after each function call.
 2. Predict what the code will print out.
 3. Run the code.
 4. Compare your predictions against what you actually see.
-5. Write down your conclusions about how local variables "leave" at the end of each function call, and get re-initialized at the beginning of each function call.
+5. Write down your conclusions about how local variables get released at the end of each function call, and get re-initialized at the beginning of each function call.

 ```python
 def display_breakfast(breakfast_of_champions):